andreas-becker/project-ASVS-User-Stories/Authentication/2_1_5-Authentication_Password-user-change.md

 **Story**:
 As a Security Engineer\
-I want to allow users to change their passwords, so that they can manage the lifecycle of their passwords.
+I want to allow users to change their passwords\
+So that they can manage the lifecycle of their passwords.

 ## Scenario